About Ally Capellino

 2005, Opening of the Shoreditch boutique and launch of business online2006, Artists Range (Collection 1) for Tate

 2010, 30 Years Exhibition at The Wapping Project featuring the ‘Wall of Bags’2011, Second shop opens in West London on Portobello Road

 2012, ‘Bags for Bikes’ range launched

-2013, ‘Bums on Seats’ London Design Festival Project at V&A Museum and AC shops
+2013, Artists Range (Collection 2) for Tate, with apron worn by Tate Café staff2013, ‘Bums on Seats’ London Design Festival Project at V&A Museum and AC shops

 2014, London Design Festival collaboration with architect Seng Watson ‘Polyomino’

 2015, Third shop opens in Central London in Marylebone

 2016, Tokyobike Collaboration; London, New York and Tokyo